duderstadt-lab/mars-docs/usage/index.md

 If you encounter problems of any kind or have a usage question please create an issue on one of the mars repositories in Github or post your question on the [ImageJ forum](https://forum.image.sc).
 If you post in the forum please make sure to tag it with mars and add *@karlduderstadt* in your comment.
 We would love to hear back about your experience using mars.

 ### System compatibility
 Mars is compatible with Windows, Linux and Mac OS.
 Mars has been extensively tested on mac and linux systems.
-However, we have not tested Mars on windows.
+However, we have not tested Mars as extensively on windows.

 <img align='center' src='{{site.baseurl}}/usage/img/img1.png' width='50' />
 <img align='center' src='{{site.baseurl}}/usage/img/img2.png' width='50' />